 What is the Difference Between Czech and Slovak?

 Suppose you’re planning on traveling to Prague, the capital of the Czech Republic, or Bratislava, the capital of Slovakia.
-In that case, you’ll find that many of the people you meet speak languages that sound pretty similar but are not at all related.
+In that case, you’ll find that many of the people you meet speak languages that sound similar but unrelated.
 Where did these dialects come from?
 What do they sound like?
 And how can you tell if someone is from Prague or Bratislava if they’re speaking in one of these languages?
 Let’s dive into the similarities and differences between Czech and Slavic languages and see what it takes to understand their speakers.

 The Slovak Language

 Slovakia is a country in Central Europe.
 Slovak culture is reflected in literature, music, dance, and architecture.
-The language is spoken in Slovakia today, which is referred to as modern or standard Slovak, was created by Martin Stropnický and other linguists during their work on various dialects of central Slovakia in 1836.
+The language spoken in Slovakia today, modern or standard Slovak, was created by Martin Stropnický and other linguists during their work on various dialects of central Slovakia in 1836.
 During that year, attempts were made to develop a standardized written form of Slovak based on these multiple dialects.
-However, no significant use was ever seen until after World War I, when it became one of three official languages used by Ruthenia (which contained parts of what are now Ukraine, Poland, and Slovakia).
+However, no significant use was ever seen until after World War I, when it became one of three official languages used by Ruthenia (which contained parts of now Ukraine, Poland, and Slovakia).
 Today’s version continues to be used alongside Ukrainian and Polish.

 Slovakia has a democratic multi-party system with numerous political parties, established after the fall of communism in 1989.